Do you remember a particular gift from Santa?

-The mini sewing machine that I had been looking at as a child was indeed sold to someone else.
+The mini sewing machine that I had been looking at had been indeed sold to someone else.
 On that Christmas Eve, Dad called Harold the hardware store owner, inquiring about the mini sewing machine.
-As luck would have it, he’d actually gotten another one in that wasn’t yet on display.
-So at 11pm on Christmas Eve my Dad met Harold at the hardware store and he bought the mini sewing machine.
-Harold helped him wrap the gift and even wrote the note that was left inside.
-The pretty present Mom had received was the gift Dad had brought in the house that night and placed under the tree.
-Later on, while Mom wasn’t watching, Dad very carefully slipped the plain box deep under the tree.
+As luck would have it, he’d gotten another one in that wasn’t yet on display.
+So at 11 pm on Christmas Eve my Dad met Harold at the hardware store, and he bought the mini sewing machine.
+Harold helped Dad wrap the gift and even wrote the note that was left inside.
+The lovely present we all saw Dad with that night was for Mom.
+Dad had purposely brought it into the house that night and had placed under the tree.
+Later on, while Mom wasn’t watching, Dad very carefully slipped the plain wrapped box deep under the tree.

 I still well up when I remember that Christmas and think of my Dad calling and waking Harold and braving the weather to buy that very special gift for his daughter on Christmas Eve.

 What did I learn?
 Never give up hope.
-You just never know when a deeply desired wish will come true.
+You just never know when an intensely desired wish will come true.

 Do you have a Holiday story like this?
-Do you remember a special gift from Santa?
+Do you remember a particular gift from Santa?
 What Christmas memories do you have that make you well up and smile?

 Life’s journey continues…